-UCPD has a memorandum of understanding (MOU) with the City of Berkeley Police Department.
-The MOU outlines the administrative responsibility, the geographic responsibility, and the operational responsibility of the departments.
-Key topics in the MOU are emergency response to crimes, medical and fire response, alarm response, 911 response, explosive ordnance response, tactical operations, special events, south campus patrol, and People's Park.
-The MOU also addresses ongoing communication and informational exchanges in the form of reports and statistical data.
+UCPD has a memorandum of understanding (MOU) with the City of Berkeley Police Department, the City of Albany Police Department, the City of Emeryville Police Department, and California Highway Patrol.
+These MOUs address the collaboration between the departments to enhance the reporting, investigation, and appropriate response to crimes in each jurisdiction.
+The MOUs outline the administrative responsibility, the geographic responsibility, and the operational responsibility of the departments.
+Some key topics in the MOUs are emergency response to crimes, medical and fire response, alarm response, 911 response, explosive ordnance response, tactical operations, special events, ongoing communication, and informational exchanges in the form of reports and statistical data.